 Bottom Line

-For expert help with the Tennessee Fair Housing Act or any other aspect of the Tennessee landlord-tenant act as a whole, Brentwood Square Management Services, Inc. can help.
+For expert help with the Tennessee Fair Housing laws or any other aspect of the Tennessee landlord-tenant act as a whole, Brentwood Square Management Services, Inc. can help.

 We are a full-service property management company, specializing in managing single-family homes, multi-family units, condos, apartments, and even commercial properties.
 Get in touch to learn more!